widgetech/git-real/README.txt

 git checkout -b shopping_cart  ;; create a branch on the local PC

 git push origin shopping_cart  ;; will create a remote branch and link to local branch to track

+command was rejected by git and needed to git push --set-upstream origin shopping_cart